Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ### Data Movement

-The data movement instructions have a 3 bit op-code:
+The data movement instructions have a 3-bit op-code:
 |31-28                           | 27-26                 |25-23                |22-0      |
 |--------------------------------|-----------------------|---------------------|----------|
 |[Condition](#instruction-format)| 00                    |Op-Code              |Parameters|